In recent articles, we’ve discussed some different theories which attempt to explain what causes the gold and silver prices to move. We mentioned the:

 Back to the common bullish view of Ireland’s wisdom, what of the opinions of the 64,300 people who sold their gold to Ireland (assuming the average seller sold an ounce)?
 Surely, these people believed the price will go down?

-There are two competing theories for how to interpret the conflicting views when one market participant is famous and the other is a bunch of anonymous people.
+There are two competing theories for how to interpret conflicting views when one market participant is famous and the other is a bunch of anonymous people.
 One is the “famous buyer” theory, and the other is the “incompetent bureaucrat” theory.
 The latter was used to explain the sale of half of Britain’s gold between 1999 and 2002.

-This is just a bias towards bullishness.
+This is just a bias toward bullishness.

-Obviously, some of the companies promoting these stories are just trying to sell gold (we are not in the business of selling gold, we pay interest on investors’ long-term gold holdings).
+Some of the companies promoting these stories are just trying to sell gold (we are not in the business of selling gold, we pay interest on investors’ long-term gold holdings).